dr-guangtou/daily_astroph/astroph-1710.md

 #### [Tracing the evolution of dust obscured star-formation and accretion back to the reionisation epoch with SPICA](https://arxiv.org/abs/1710.02353)
+    * Trace the evolution of the obscured SFRD and BHARD over cosmic time, from the peak of their activity back to the reionisation epoch

 #### [Feedback and feeding in the context of galaxy evolution with SPICA: direct characterization of molecular outflows and inflows](https://arxiv.org/abs/1710.02356)
+    * SPICA关于AGN feedback的科学规划
+        - Outflowing gas is identified in the far-infrared through P-Cygni line shapes and absorption blueshifted wings in molecular lines with high dipolar moments, and through emission line wings of fine-structure lines of ionized gas.

 #### [Galaxy overdensities around 3C radio galaxies and quasars at 1<z<2.5 revealed by Spitzer 3.6/4.5μm and Pan-STARRS](https://arxiv.org/abs/1710.02360)
+    * 高红移3CR星系周围的IRAC1，2星系count有overdensity，4.5 micron的主要是passive星系

 #### [Dark Energy Survey Year 1 Results: Cross-Correlation Redshifts in the DES -- Calibration of the Weak Lensing Source Redshift Distributions](https://arxiv.org/abs/1710.02517)
+    - **Relevant**
+    * DES Y1的clustering redshift，用redMagic星系做模板

 #### [Binary Population and Spectral Synthesis Version 2.1: construction, observational verification and new results](https://arxiv.org/abs/1710.02154)
     - **Relevant**
+    * BPASS incorporates binary mass transfer and its effect on stellar evolution pathways, as well as the construction of simple stellar populations.

 ----